 - In a medium bowl, whisk together flours, zest, baking soda and salt.

-- In a large bowl, cream butter and sugar with an electric mixer.
+- In a large bowl, cream butter and granulated sugar with an electric mixer.
 Beat in eggs one at a time.
-Beat in juice and extract.
+Beat in juice and almond extract.
 Alternate beating in flour mixture and sour cream.
 Stir in nuts.
 Scrape batter into prepared pan.
 Bake for 1 hour or until a wooden pick inserted in the center comes out clean.
 Cool in pan for 15 minutes.
 Invert the cake onto a wire rack, and cool completely.
 Before serving, sift powdered sugar over the top.